Chen Yi (Kuomintang)

-Chen Yi (陳儀 (Chén Yí); courtesy names Gongxia (公俠) and later Gongqia (公洽), sobriquet Tuisu (退素); May 3, 1883 – June 18, 1950) was the chief executive and garrison commander of Taiwan Province after the Empire of Japan surrendered to the Republic of China.
+Chen Yi (陳儀 (Chén Yí); courtesy names Gongxia (公俠) and later Gongqia (公洽), sobriquet Tuisu (退素); May 3, 1883 – June 18, 1950) was a Chinese military officer and politician who served as the chief executive and garrison commander of Taiwan Province after the Empire of Japan surrendered to the Republic of China.
 He acted on behalf of the Allied Powers to accept the Japanese Instrument of Surrender in Taipei Zhongshan Hall on October 25, 1945.
-He is considered to have mismanaged the tension between the Taiwanese and Mainland Chinese which resulted in the February 28 Incident in 1947, and was dismissed.
-In June 1948 he was appointed Chairman of Zhejiang Province, but was dismissed and arrested when his plan to surrender to the Chinese Communist Party was discovered.
-He was sentenced to death and executed by hanging in Taipei in 1950.
+He is considered to have mismanaged the tension between the Taiwanese and Mainland Chinese which resulted in the February 28 Incident in 1947, resulting in the deaths of 18,000 to 28,000 people, and was dismissed.
+In June 1948, he was appointed Chairman of Zhejiang Province, but was dismissed and arrested when his plan to surrender to the Chinese Communist Party was discovered.
+He was sentenced to death and executed by shooting in Taipei in 1950.

-Early biography and education
+Early life and education

 Chen was born in Shaoxing, Zhejiang.
 After studying at Qiushi Academy (now Zhejiang University), in 1902 he went to a military academy in Japan for seven years.
+Chen Yi already had a wife back in China named Shen Hui (沈蕙) from Dongpu (東浦) in Shaoxing, but Chen Yi also married a Japanese woman in 1916 as his second wife, a daughter of a Japanese military instructor, her name was Yoshiko Furuzuki (古月好子) who later changed her name to Chen Yuefang (陳月芳) when she moved to China with Chen Yi.
 He joined Guangfuhui while in Japan.
 He returned to Japan in 1917 to study in a military university for three years, then resided in Shanghai.
 He is said to have been a "Japanophile."